billbrod/booklet-assembler/README.md

      in) in landscape rotation.
 If that assumption is false, will need to change the `-g` option passed to `gs`.
 If you have this issue, open an issue and we can try and come up with a more general solution.
-2. Optional: The single pages need to be reorganized so that they can be assembled in the proper order: `n 1 2 n-1 n-2 3 4 n-3 n-4 5 6 n-5 n-6 ...`:
+2. (Unnecessary if using LibreOffice to print) The single pages need to be reorganized so that they can be assembled in the proper order: `n 1 2 n-1 n-2 3 4 n-3 n-4 5 6 n-5 n-6 ...`: `rearrange_singles.py NAME_OF_SINGLES.pdf`.
-   `rearrange_singles.py NAME_OF_SINGLES.pdf`.
    This will create a new file, `booklet.pdf`, for printing with something *other* than LibreOffice.
 3. Option 1: The singles in regular order will print correctly with LibreOffice using the "brochure", as discussed below (LibreOffice may change images / symbols on the document, depending on how they're encoded, so you may want to